 How can I adopt an animal?

 Chesapeake Animal Services Unit (CASU) may adopt animals to any resident of Chesapeake or adjacent city.
-Persons who live out of state or who are residents of any city not adjacent to Chesapeake may only adopt animals that are already spayed or neutered.
+Persons who live out of state or who are residents of any city not adjacent to Chesapeake may only adopt animals that are already spayed or neutered or are capable of being done before they leave.
 Eligible citizens should visit the shelter and make their selection.

 What kind of animals do you have for adoption?

 Some people erroneously assume that most animals are turned into shelters because they are "bad" or something is wrong with them.
 Nothing could be further from the truth.
-Most animals arrive at shelters because owners lost them and don't look for them, or because owners did not realize what a responsibility owning a pet is, owners may be moving, families break up, or children are allergic, etc., etc. --All reasons that have nothing to do with what a wonderful pet the animal may be.
-Just look on our "Alumni Board" when you visit the shelter and see for yourself the wonderful animals that have found homes through our shelter.
+Most animals arrive at shelters because owners lost them and don't look for them, or because owners did not realize what a responsibility owning a pet is, owners may be moving, families break up, or children are allergic, etc., etc. — All reasons that have nothing to do with what a wonderful pet the animal may be.
+Just check out our Facebook page to see some of the wonderful animals that have been adopted us into their forever homes.

 What is the adoption process?

 Visiting and Adoption hours are 10 a.m. to 4 p.m.
 Monday, Thursday, Friday, and Saturday; 12 noon to 6 p.m.
 Tuesday, and 12 noon to 4 p.m. on Sunday.
 The shelter is closed Wednesday and holidays.

 Interested persons will be asked to complete an adoption application.
 Adopters must have an approved application, and all lawfully required rabies vaccinations and city licenses on any pets they currently own before adopting a new pet.
 Renters are encouraged to discuss their intention to adopt a pet with their landlord prior to adoption.